vi-plugins/jquery-accordion/README.md

 After init all panels are closed.
 It can be modified by adding ```accordion__panel--open``` class to the panel container.

 Click on a panel toggles, using slide animation, the visibilty of content belonging to this panel.
-This animation manipulates the class attribute on the panel container:
+This animation also manipulates the class attribute on the panel container:

 #### Opening:
 1. While openning : adds ``` accordion_panel--openning```